With footballers becoming increasingly expensive, Premier League clubs are currently breaking their transfer records at a more rapid rate than ever.

 Bought from: Liverpool

 An impressive debut season at Selhurst Park, in which he scored 15 league goals to keep Palace in the top flight, has been overshadowed by an elongated barren spell for Benteke.
 He found the net just three times last term and is yet to score in any competition during the current campaign.
 Even taking his recent long-term injury into consideration, it’s hard to look past those numbers.

-Everton – Richarlison
+Everton – Gylfi Sigurdsson

-Bought from: Watford
+Bought from: Swansea City